RESISTING ARREST DEFENSE ATTORNEY IN PITTSBURGH

 CAN I GET INTO ARD AS A FIRST-TIME OFFENDER WITH A RESISTING ARREST CHARGE?

 Yes, but typically a District Attorney's office will not make this offer unless the arresting officer consents to such a disposition.
 You are best served hiring an experienced criminal defense attorney with strong negotiation skills to maximize your chances of receiving an ARD offer.
+It may also be possible to resolve your case with a reduction to a summary offense at your preliminary hearing.

 HOW THE ZUCKERMAN LAW FIRM CAN HELP